KrisDup/Communication-and-visualization_Eldig/README.md

 *********

 Run the python file and watch the data getting displayed on the page.
+Note that `[table name]` is the same as the username used when signing up for the webpage.

 ```
 python publishData.py [user] [password] [domain] [name] [table name]